Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Rate of equidistribution of equidistant level sets for manifolds

 \section{Rate of equidistribution of equidistant level sets for manifolds}

-If $X=\wt M$ is a simply connected Riemannian manifold of pinched negative curvature and if the geodesic flow of $\Ga\bs\wt M$ is mixing with exponentially decaying correlations, we get a version of Theorem \ref{theo:equid} with error bounds.
-See Section \ref{subsec:mixingratemanifolds} for conditions on $\Ga$ and $\wt F$ that imply exponential mixing.
+If $X=\wt M$ is a Riemannian manifold and if the geodesic flow of $\Ga\bs\wt M$ is mixing with exponentially decaying correlations, we get a version of Theorem \ref{theo:equid} with error bounds.
+See Section \ref{subsec:mixingratemanifolds} for conditions on $\Ga$ and $\wt F$ that imply the exponential mixing.